ITReema/100DaysOfCode/Day78/README.md

 # Day 78
-In Day 78 we learn about  in JavaScript .
+In Day 78 we learn about Inserting Nodes in JavaScript .

 * The ```appendChild()``` method appends a node as the last child of a node.
 **Syntax**